apache/pulsar/site2/docs/concepts-messaging.md

 Message deduplication makes Pulsar an ideal messaging system to be used in conjunction with stream processing engines (SPEs) and other systems seeking to provide effectively-once processing semantics.
 Messaging systems that do not offer automatic message deduplication require the SPE or other system to guarantee deduplication, which means that strict message ordering comes at the cost of burdening the application with the responsibility of deduplication.
 With Pulsar, strict ordering guarantees come at no application-level cost.

-> You can find more in-depth information in [this post](https://www.splunk.com/en_us/blog/it/exactly-once-is-not-exactly-the-same.html).

 ## Delayed message delivery
 Delayed message delivery enables you to consume a message later.
 In this mechanism, a message is stored in BookKeeper.
 The `DelayedDeliveryTracker` maintains the time index (time -> messageId) in memory after the message is published to a broker.
 This message will be delivered to a consumer once the specified delay is over.